 Linseed Oil and Tung Oil are the traditional natural finishing oils for wood.
 These are the two toughest natural oil finishes, with tung oil being the toughest.

-I go into great detail about tung and linseed in a separate post.
+I review tung and linseed in detail in their own dedicated post.
 That includes a look at Rubio Monocoat and Odies Oil.

-I consider additives such as added chemicals, potential metals, compounds they offgas, and when they fully cure.
+I look at additives including possible metals, chemicals added, as well as which compounds they offgas, and when they fully cure.

-As I discuss in the post on these oils, linseed and/or tung are frequently referred to as “teak oil” or “Danish oil,” however this is a general term that can indicate that it’s pure or combined with additives.
+Linseed and/or tung are often labeled as “teak oil” or “Danish oil”, though this is a general term that can mean either it’s pure or mixed with additives, as I go over in the post on these oils.

 Hemp Oil is often my top choice for an all-natural drying oil for wood (but not floors) due to how mild and safe the odor is.